tkw1536/lontod/README.md

 These are described in detail the 'Server' and 'Indexing' sections below.

+It additionally contains a utility executable:

+- lontod_convert (`python -m lontod.cli.convert`): Converts an ontology into a specified format.

 ## Server

 The server provides a set of ontologies to users.